Yoshi106/Solo_API_Project/README1.md

 # Group Manager
 This was created during my time as a student at Code Chrysalis.

-Group Manager is a tool for organizing members of groups.
+Group Manager is a tool for organizing members of groups stored in database.

 # 1. Set Up
 Run npm to install dependencies.